How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Locating the Imbalance

-Install the Balancing Clip: Attach the clip to the rear edge of one blade.
-Run the fan to see if there is an improvement in the wobble.
+Install the Balancing Clip: Clip it to the back edge of one blade.
+Turn on the fan to see if the wobble improves.

-Test Each Blade: Move the clip from one blade to another until you identify which blade’s adjustment reduces the wobble most effectively.
+Test Each Blade: Move the clip from blade to blade until you find the one that helps reduce the wobble the most.

 Applying the Weights